Are you considering trying indoor cycling?

 First time?
 Arrive early.

-First-time students should arrive 15 minutes early for a proper bike fit and studio orientation.
-Our classes start riding right on time, so you’ll want to be comfortable and safe on your bike so you can be ready to go, and our instructors can lead the class.
+First-time students should arrive 5-10 minutes early for a proper bike fit/mat set up and studio orientation.
+Our classes start right on time, so you’ll want to be comfortable and safe on your bike so you can be ready to go, and our instructors can lead the class.

 What to wear

-You’ll be working hard, so expect to sweat, and wear clothing that is breathable.
+• You’ll be working hard, so expect to sweat, and wear clothing that is breathable.
 You can wear bike shorts, the padding can provide a more comfortable ride.
 But you don’t have to—any sporty shorts or leggings will do.
+Slippery material can make it harder to stay in the saddle, so try to avoid pants that will make you slide around a lot.

 What to bring